The Aura User Guide

 git clone https://github.com/fosskers/aura.git

-Keep in mind that this version of Aura won't be tracked in pacman's database, and so it will be easier to miss updates.
+Keep in mind that this variant of Aura won't be tracked in pacman's database, and so it will be easier to miss updates.
+It also does not install completions or other documentation files like manpages.

 Usage